 AFRC (1993).
 Energy and protein requirement of ruminants.
 CAB International, Wallingford, UK.

 Answers to Comments from Reviewer

 Figure 1 y-axis label seems to be incorrect?
+Yes, the figure in the abstract was incorrect

 Surely this is just "Dry Matter Intake (kgDM/d)"?
+Figure amended

 Was there any difference in the nutritional analyses?
+There were slightly differences in the nutritional composition between the dietary treatments.
+These were as follows: CP was higher in WC and MSS, whilst NDF and WSC were higher in RG.
+Ash was higher in MSS.
+GE and ME were very similar between diets.